AOEpeople/techradar/radar/2017-03-01/play-framework.md

 With the use of "[Futures](http://docs.scala-lang.org/overviews/core/futures.html)" in your code you can turn synchronous tasks (such as IO or API call to another service) into asynchronous and you can build non-blocking applications.
 It is recommended to understand the principles Play uses to achieve performance and scalability.

-Play can act as backend service delivering JSON, for esample.
-For building web applications. the [Twirl](https://www.playframework.com/documentation/2.5.x/ScalaTemplates) template engine enables server-side rendering of html pages.
-These html pages can include css and java script parts of your own choice.
+Play can act as backend service delivering JSON, for example.
+For building web applications.
+The [Twirl](https://www.playframework.com/documentation/2.5.x/ScalaTemplates) template engine enables server-side rendering of HTML pages.
+These HTML pages can include CSS and JavaScript parts of your own choice.